draftable/compare-api-python-client/README.md

 ### Retrieving comparisons

+Instances of the `ComparisonsEndpoint` class provide the following methods for retrieving comparisons:

 - `all()`
   Returns a `list` of all your comparisons, ordered from newest to oldest.
 This is potentially an expensive operation.
 - `get(identifier: str)`